Children's Readings

 "Fasten your seat belts" the sign flashed.
 The jet moved to the runway and taxied to take off.
 Felix looked out his window from his seat as the jet lifted off the ground.
 The rush of the take off hit his stomach.
 Everything on the ground got a lot smaller very quickly.
 "Wow!"
 Felix thought.
 "This is my first jet ride.
 This is great!"

-Felix turned his mother with a big smile.
+Felix turned to his mother with a big smile.
 His mother returned the look with a glum frown.
 He remembered why this vacation was different.
 They were flying to see great-grandma.
 She was old and frail.
 She got sick a lot.
 Every time Felix heard his mother talk about great-grandma she was in the hospital.
 Felix even overheard his mother talk about the trip.

 "This may be the last time we see her," his mother said on the phone to his uncle.

-"This was a vacation, but it wasn't going to be much fun" Felix thought.
+"This was a vacation, but it wasn't going to be much fun," Felix thought.

 After a few hours, the jet landed.
 Felix and his mother rode out to great-grandma's farm.
 Cousins, aunts, and uncles were already there, setting up tents and other places for people to sleep.
 Felix didn't realize how big this family gathering would be.